Phi Rho Sigma

 Along with our extensive service programming, our goal is to provide more opportunities for social interaction between members in the hopes of building a stronger link between students within each biennium and across Biennium 1 and Biennium 2.
 Traditionally, our events have included biannual Blood Drives, Clothing Drives, Halloween, Caroling and the community canned food drive, a large-scale event where medical students go door-to-door in various Dayton communities to collect goods for the local food bank.

-Several of our activities help to strengthen class pride and provide opportunities for members to reconnect, including our monthly Field Day and monthly Happy Hour, where we provide food for our members.
+Several of our activities help to strengthen class pride and provide opportunities for members to reconnect, including our Field Day and Happy Hour events, where we provide food for our members.
 Our Organ Week event, now in the fall term, provides more students with a chance to participate.
 This week brings awareness to Organ and Tissue Donation while presenting students with a fun break from classes.

 Currently, members are charged $65 to join Phi Rho, $45 of which is a mandatory lifetime membership fee paid to the national organization.
 The remaining $20 is used to offset costs from lunch programming and to partially subsidize ticket prices for chapter events.